-Goals of Care/Advance Care Plan:
+Goals of care/advance care plan:

 - What are the stated or understood goals of care?
 Do the goals change with the current medical state? - How is quality of life defined for the individual?
-For the family? - Is there a Health Care Directive or POLST completed?
-Are there named agents/surrogate decision makers?
-Are they engaged if the patient is unable to guide their own care?
+For the family? - Is there a health care directive or POLST completed?
+Are there named agents/surrogate decision-makers?
+Are they engaged if the patient is unable to guide his/her own care?

-Adjustment to Illness/Coping:
+Adjustment to illness/coping: